-A: Neither you nor your lover have given your marriages a chance.
+Neither you nor your lover have given your marriages a chance.
 You started this when you were only in your twenties.
 Your spouses haven’t had your full attention and love for 10 years.
 It makes sense to me that your marriages aren’t working.
 Maybe your husband is “co-dependent.”
-Maybe it’s more that he’s in your marriage 100 percent and you’re not.
+Maybe the issue here is more that he’s in your marriage 100 percent and you’re not.
+To be fair, you aren’t emotionally available to invest the energy into your marriage when you are involved in a long-term affair.
+Ending the affair will give both of your families a fighting chance for survival.
+When your emotions become invested in your own family, there is more potential for reconnecting and developing those deeper bonds because you won’t be spread too thin anymore.

 I hope you and your lover will each take a look at why you have stayed married and built families with people you aren’t willing to commit to.
 I’m concerned that if you don’t, you’ll find yourself in the same situation if the two of you leave your spouses to get together.
 As painful as the present situation is, it may be that there is a good but hidden reason why you have each maintained this double life.